 But he learned much more than he expected.
 He learned of the vastness of Consciousness and was transformed by his discoveries.
 Consciousness; the Creator of Realities.
 In an effort to exploit his own capabilities, he had a neuronal implant installed to his skull and thus was able to communicate through meditations and dreams with other versions of him, conscious in other dimensions and working on their own experiments, every variant of himself supporting the others, striving for fully conscious embodiment.
 It was arduous training to learn to navigate the Orthogonal Matrix of Dimensions.
 One simply had to make a 90 degree angle turn in any direction to change dimension once present in the matrix but it was another thing to understand it.
 So Techu was satisfied with only communicating with his other selves and did not feel the need to explore it further.

-These were the last words he spoke to the consciousness living inside the crystalline structure he had come to know as Lorelei before she was transferred to a quantum computer under threats of the Council of Directors, the high authority of the Science Corporation who provided him with labs, libraries and technologies for his research.
+These should have been his last words to the consciousness living inside the crystalline structure he had come to know as Lorelei before she was transferred to a quantum computer under threats of the Council of Directors, the high authority of the Science Corporation who provided him with labs, libraries and technologies for his research.
 They appeared skeptical of his work regarding the relationship between vibration, frequencies and consciousness but Doctor Ventel just realized it was only a distraction while preparing to appropriate Lorelei for the company’s purpose.
 They were now invading the lab monitoring the crystal.

 The Council representative turned to the Quantum Computer stabilized on a mount lying on a tray.
 It was flashing minuscule green and yellow lights confirming the booting sequence was underway.
 He gave a nod to the heavily armed security officer who ordered his men in the cave, ready with cutting laser devices, to stand down.
 Techu shook his head in grief as it became obvious they had lied about destroying the crystal formation and were going to take both the mineral structure and the consciousness away from him.